Askia/designonline-api-doc/guide-routings.md

 For a complete description of all the fields have a look at our [API reference](https://www.askia.com)).

-Finally to create the Routings you need two consecutive calls (one for each routing) to :
+Finally to create the Routings you need to call :
 `POST {{url}}/AskiaPortal/Modules/design/api/surveys/{{surveyId}}/routings`

-the json payload for the first routing:
+the json payloads for both routings can be concatenated inside an array:

 ```
 [